All Episodes

 I mean, we're standing up for high standards here.

-Let me share with you a uh a quote.
+Let me share with you a quote.

 And this is from a video.

-Obama said, when Congress refuses to act, and as a result hurts our economy and puts our people at risk, then I have an obligation as president to do what I can without them.
+Obama said, when Congress refuses to act, and as a result, hurts our economy and puts our people at risk, then I have an obligation as president to do what I can without them.

 And he got applause.